-West Clandon is described as a manor belonging to Edward, Bishop of Salisbury, owned by one Hugh.
+West Clandon is described as a manor belonging to Edward, Bishop of Salisbury.
 It was assessed at 2.5hides (about 250 acres) and included arable and woodland, most of the land belonging to the Lord’s desmene, that is manor house land not let out to tenants.
-The Church is also mentioned and a mill believed to be at the north end of the north lake in Clandon Park.
-There were 4 villeins and 5 bordars making a total of 9 families apart from the Lord’s family his entourage and serfs.
+The Church is also mentioned and a mill is believed to have been situated at the north end of lake in Clandon Park.
+There were 4 feudal tenants and 5 bordars making a total of 9 families apart from the Lord’s family his entourage and serfs.
 The total population was possibly between 60 and 80 persons.

 Later, West Clandon was owned by a series of neighbouring families, which included the Westons of Albury (1294-1441), followed by the Slyfields of Great Bookham (1441-1638).